 (…existing texts….)

-NOTE—The rules allowing or disallowing the transmission of MPDUs with different ACs are described in 10.22.2.6 (Sharing an EDCA TXOP), 10.22.2.7 (Multiple frame transmission in an EDCA TXOP), and 27.10.4 (Multi-TID A-MPDU and ack-enabled A-MPDU).(#12359)
+NOTE—The rules allowing or disallowing the transmission of MPDUs with different ACs are described in 10.22.2.6 (Sharing an EDCA TXOP), 10.22.2.7 (Multiple frame transmission in an EDCA TXOP), and 27.10.4 (Multi-TID A-MPDU and ack-enabled A-MPDU).(#12359)NOTE- The estimated time to transmit acknowledgment in response to the solicited HE TB PPDU might be inexact.
+The TXOP holder might use the maximum time required to transmit acknowledgement as the extimated time. (#16048)

 TGax editor: Change 9.2.5.7 Setting for control response frames as follows: (Track change on)